kennymkim/BRB-seq-pipeline-optimization/README.md

-#This is for BRBseq data optimization
+#This contains the pipeline to optimize and process BRBseq data.
+More information is available here: https://kennymkim.github.io/BRB-seq-pipeline-optimization/